mchou2001/Advanced-Data-Skills/README.md

 # Advanced-Data-Skills
-The data and code used here is for completing my university assignments.
+The data and code used here is related to the course "Advanced Data Skills, Open Science, and Reporducibility" from University of Manchester.

 #Data Overview
 A priming experiment was conducted to produce the data.